 If your dog is excessively fearful around strangers, it's a good idea to understand the reasons why, so you can help it get past its fear.

 Why Do Dogs Fear Strangers?

-There are several reasons why your dog may be scared of people it doesn't know:
+There are several reasons why your dog may be scared of people it doesn't know.

 - A lack of proper socialization as a puppy is another reason some dogs fear strangers.
-Puppies who don't have a chance to meet a wide variety of people are more likely to develop a fear of people they don't know.
+Puppies that don't have a chance to meet a wide variety of people are more likely to develop a fear of people they don't know.

 - Dogs with a history of abuse may also be afraid of strangers.
 If you're aware of a history of abuse, then you can better understand why your dog fears strangers.

 A dog's fear of strangers should be managed very carefully.
 All dogs react differently when they're afraid.
 One dog may simply cower in a corner in the presence of a stranger.
 Another dog may react by growling or snapping.
 Teaching a dog not to be afraid usually takes lots of time and consistent training.

 Every dog learns and adjusts at its own pace.
 This process can take weeks, months, or even longer.
 Some dogs never learn to fully accept strangers, but you may be able to alleviate your dog's fear to some extent.

 Whenever anyone new comes to visit, have the person completely ignore the dog.
 The visitor should not attempt to pet or make eye contact with the dog.
 Have some treats on hand for your visitor to gently toss on the floor close to your dog during the visit.
 With consistent application, your fearful dog may slowly begin to associate strangers with rewards.

 Allow your dog to approach a stranger on its own terms.
 Depending on the severity of your dog's fear, it may quickly warm up to a stranger and allow petting and handling, or it may need several visits to warm up to a new person.